je-suis-tm/graph-theory/README.md

 8. Word Ladder

-*Note that I use Jupyter for this repo for the purpose of graph ADT visualization.
-However, ipynb takes longer to load than py.
-That is why I also upload a py version with graph ADT and all related algorithms for your reference.*
+*Note that I mainly use Jupyter in this repo for the purpose of graph ADT visualization.
+However, ipynb takes longer to load compared to py files.
+That is why I also include a py version with graph ADT and all related algorithms for your reference.*